wwk3j/sshPostGIS/arcmap2psql2geoserver/README.txt

 4. Click apply and ok.

 Features:
-Facilitates the transferring of a shapefile from a PostGIS database to a GeoServer via an ArcMap toolscript
+Facilitates the transferring of a shapefile from a PostGIS database to a GeoServer via an ArcMap toolscript with epsg checking via an epsg list included derived from http://code.google.com/p/pyproj/source/browse/trunk/lib/pyproj/data/epsg.

 How to Use:
 Click the script tool and fill in accordingly the fields dealing with ArcMap first, then PostGis, and finally GeoServer.